secretstartups/handbook/finance/sox-internal-controls/quote-to-cash/index.html.md

 - **Customer payments received through bank transfer**

-   - To view the list of check deposits made by customers, login to the bank’s portal and select “Gitlab Inc” under Accounts Summary > [“All Accounts”](https://docs.google.com/document/d/1LEtn6gqg-eOOhsn4Z4jC2hP0CuPVTon817CbYmYUzPU/edit).
+   - To view the list of check deposits made by customers, login to the bank’s portal and select “GitLab Inc” under Accounts Summary > [“All Accounts”](https://docs.google.com/document/d/1LEtn6gqg-eOOhsn4Z4jC2hP0CuPVTon817CbYmYUzPU/edit).

    - The list of bank transactions is generated.
 Filter the results for the required period using the [“Filter”](https://docs.google.com/document/d/1nHWK7NSE9MsFgKvhyBDnwmtv58ZX3FedJyNPTEI2Zb0/edit) option and select “Search”.
 The list of bank transactions for the required period is generated.